hayleyross/jira-example-dashboard-item/README.md

 # Example JIRA dashboard item

+If you've ever tried to develop a plugin for JIRA, you'll know how much of a pain it can be to search through the outdated documentation (if there even is any), to work with all the strange technologies JIRA uses, and to write pages and pages of XML.

+Luckily, specifically if you're writing a dashboard item, help is available.
+JIRA's own new dashboard items are written in a friendlier tech stack, using JavaScript AMD modules.
+Downside: there's no documentation!

+To make my own, and now hopefully your life a bit easier, I've written an example/skeleton JIRA dashboard item which demonstrates how to put together all these shiny bits and pieces.
+I've also used TypeScript for extra help in the front-end.

+Please feel free to comment, submit pull requests, and generally use this to make all the dashboard items you ever wanted!

 ## Zero to Hero

 To get this example plugin up and running, you'll need to: